SWC-Advanced-Microscopy/linux_cli_intro/md_presentation/linux_cli.md

 You will see mount points with `df`.
 [SSH to `juicer` and try].

+## GUI vs CLI
+Avoid the GUI file managers if possible. `rsync` over the terminal is better.

 ## Common Mistakes
 * `ls` to mount point directories that do not exit.
 * Thinking that an unmounted directory is connected to the server.